 Talk to God about it!
 If you feel a missions trip is becoming more of a possibility, you should pray about it alone and with close friends (your small group or family).
-Share your fears and anxieties with those who have been on a short term trip or schedule a time to meet with our Missions Pastor.
+Share your fears and anxieties with those who have been on a short term trip or schedule a time to meet with one of our pastors.
 Invite a friend or family member to go with you.
 And step out in faith!

 What kind of commitment is required?

 Each team will have four-six meetings prior to the trip, at least one meeting after the trip and a follow-up meeting two months after a trip.
 The preparation required is spiritually, culturally and specific to the mission.
 Fundraising is part of the experience and it is recommended that at least 20 letters be sent to family and friends for financial and prayer support.
 You are also expected to be at Cherrydale Baptist Church (CBC) for six months after the trip to share your insights/experience with the church and to serve either in the church or in the community.

 May I drink alcohol or smoke on the trip?

 No. Remember that you are going as a missionary and what you do and do not do counts as much as what you say.
 Most cultures do not expect Christians to drink alcohol or smoke.